Property groups want Help To Buy tax break expanded beyond first-time buyers

 Led by former Bank of Ireland communications chief Pat Farrell, IIP represents a number of large institutional investors in Irish property, including listed housebuilders Cairn Homes and Glenveagh Properties, and build-to-rent investors Ires and Kennedy Wilson.

-Other members are Dalata, Ireland’s largest hotel chain; US private equity group Hines; UK commercial property company Hammerson; pan-European retail manager Multi; and the Irish-listed reits Green and Hibernia.
+Other members are Dalata, Ireland’s largest hotel chain; US property group Hines; UK commercial property company Hammerson; pan-European retail manager Multi; and the Irish-listed reits Green and Hibernia.